MileHacker Logo

 • Tourist plans for data, calls, texts are available from Airalo eSIMs or local providers.

-• Nearly all hotels and cafes have free Internet access-Fi.
+• Most places to stay and cafes have free Internet access-Fi.
 Consider Solis Wi-Fi for portable access.

 • Public Wi-Fi hotspots may be inconsistent.